ryngrg/Snake_game/README.md

 # Snake_game
-The snake game implemented in C using curses,h
+The snake game implemented in C using curses.h